Where is the ice on Ceres?

 Dawn began its extended mission phase in July, and is currently flying in an elliptical orbit more than 4,500 miles (7,200 kilometers) from Ceres.
 During the primary mission, Dawn orbited and accomplished all of its original objectives at Ceres and protoplanet Vesta, which the spacecraft visited from July 2011 to September 2012.

-"Extensive water ice within Ceres' aqueously altered regolith: Evidence from nuclear spectroscopy," Science, science.sciencemag.org/lookup/doi/10.1126/science.aah6765
+More information: "Extensive water ice within Ceres' aqueously altered regolith: Evidence from nuclear spectroscopy," Science, science.sciencemag.org/lookup/ … 1126/science.aah6765